Biochemistry and Molecular Biology Track

 EBS 510 /EBS 610 Aquatic Chemistry4 credits

-General acid/base concepts (mono- and polyprotic systems); pH; making activity corrections; numerical calculations; titration concepts as applied to natural systems; buffer intensity; dissolved CO2 chemistry; acidity and alkalinity in open CO2 systems; minerals and their role in controlling natural water chemistry; solubility characteristics of oxide and hydroxides; introduction to redox chemistry in natural systems; pe-pH diagrams.
+This course covers fundamental concepts of aquatic chemistry including: tableau method for solving equilibrium problems; acids and bases; pH; activity corrections; numerical calculations; titration concepts as applied to natural systems; buffer intensity; dissolved CO2 chemistry; acidity and alkalinity in open CO2 systems; minerals and their role in controlling natural water chemistry; solubility characteristics of oxide and hydroxides; introduction to redox chemistry in natural systems; pe-pH diagrams.

 Term Offered Winter

 First of two-course sequence.
 This fast-paced two-course sequence provides an advanced introduction to marine systems.
 The sequence covers multiple scales, from cells to ocean basins.
 It is structured in three discipline-centric segments (cross-scale circulation processes, marine biogeochemistry, and marine organisms).
-Estuaries and Ocean Systems I covers marine biogeochemistry and climate-scale ocean circulation, while Estuaries and Ocean Systems II (offered Winter quarter) covers marine organisms and estuary-plume-scale circulation.
+Estuaries and Ocean Systems I covers marine biogeochemistry and physical oceanography, while Estuaries and Ocean Systems II covers marine organisms and their role in the environment.